Jeanne Baret: Later life

-Legacy and controversy
+Legacy

 Commerson named many of the plants he collected after friends and acquaintances.
 One of them, a tall shrub with dark green leaves and white flowers that he found on Madagascar, he named Baretia bonafidia.
 But Commerson's name for this genus did not survive, as it had already been named by the time his reports reached Paris; it is currently known as Turraea.
 While over seventy species are named in honor of Commerson, only one, Solanum baretiae, honors Baret.
+In December 2023, Martín E. Timaná published a description of Baretia lanata, a species in the new genus Baretia in the Caryophyllaceae family of flowering plants, named in honor of Baret.
+As of December 2024, the name is considered unplaced.

 The New York Botanical Garden includes a plant specimen, attributed to Commerson but believed to be collected by Baret with him, in their herbarium.